-The biggest personal theory I have is that I created a word.
+My ‘Me Too’ is more of a pun on ‘meme’ (‘me me’ or ‘me two’) because the biggest personal theory I have is that I created a word.
 Or rather a meaning, that propagated outward and added a little to our propensity towards the dumb.
-If the human dance is a sea, then I helped to introduce a toxic little nubbin of unbreakdownable plastic into its social swirl.
+If the human dance is an ocean, then I helped to introduce a nubbin of toxic, unbreakdownable plastic into its social swirl.

 When I was 13, I delivered newspapers.
 I’d see the same headline 50 times, every morning between 7 and 8.
 Elvis is Dead when I was just starting.
 A couple of years after that, Brezhnev is Dead and later, Eric Morecambe is Dead.
 Now it would be Bowie, Lemmy, Mark E. Smith, Coco Schumann but, hey, that’s progress.
 As Kafka says, “The meaning of life is that it ends.”
 Notice I said “says”?

-The back pages, which I’d also see 50 times as I folded each newspaper, were given over to columns of adverts: back-pain relief, ventriloquy manuals, pamphlets on crystal healing and palmistry, whoopee cushions, sneezing powder, bodybuilding methods (Guaranteed to make your lady friend go wet at the knees), remedies for wedding-speech nerves, discreet rubberwear, soothing tinctures for bicycle rash, guides to good writing.
-I replied to one of these small ads once: an offer of 750 stickers, 1½ cm by 3½, with my choice of wording.
-I specified black lettering on a white background.
+The back pages, which I’d also see 50 times as I folded each newspaper, were given over to columns of adverts: back-pain relief, ventriloquy manuals, crystal healing, whoopee cushions, the Charles Atlas bodybuilding method (guaranteed to make your lady friend go wet at the knees), remedies for wedding-speech nerves, soothing tinctures for cyclists, guides to good writing.
+I replied to one of these small ads once: an offer of 250 stickers, 1½ cm by 3½, with (and this was the killer punch) your choice of wording.
+I ordered black lettering on a white background.
 Delivery within 28 days.
 Capital letters.
 6-point Times New Roman, typeset by hand.
-And the phrase I chose, to be printed on every one of these 750 stickers?
+And the phrase I chose?
 ‘Slap my buttocks with a red-hot poker’.

-I realised I’d achieved what the marketing department of Nike® would nowadays call ‘cut-through’ when fellow students started saying, as an expression variously of surprise, disbelief or sheer pubescent frustration, “Well, slap me!”
-Other manifestations, like “You could’ve slapped me with a brick/stick/ feather/truck,” never really caught on, but it was when my younger sister, Chalice, paradigm-shifted to a noun form – saying of one of my friends, “He’s a bit of a slapper,” – that full lexico-viral immanence was attained.
+I realised I’d achieved what the marketing department of Nike would nowadays call ‘cut-through’ when fellow students started saying, as an expression variously of surprise, disbelief or sheer pubescent frustration, “Well, slap me!”
+Other manifestations, like “You could’ve slapped me with a brick/stick/ feather/truck,” never caught on, presumably from semantic considerations or a certain forcedness about the prosody, but it was when my younger sister paradigm-shifted to a noun form – saying of one of my friends, “He’s a bit of a slapper,” – that full lexico-viral immanence was attained.

-“Slapper”, an essentially meaningless epithet, could be applied to anyone in any context.
-Someone overdosing on Bacardi® at a party was “a total slapper”.
+“Slapper” was an essentially meaningless epithet and could be applied to anyone in any context.
+Someone overdosing on Bacardi at a party could be “a right slapper”.
 Or a sanctimonious neighbour holding your football to ransom.
 “She’s not gonna give it back, the slapper.”
 A ferrety shop assistant or a pensioner fumbling in her purse ahead of you in the queue.
-“Oh, get a move on, you crumbly old slapper.”
-The term’s vagueness and versatility meant it was quickly overused within my circle of suburban teenage idiots, but it was perhaps this very connotative slipperiness that gave “slapper” the legs to adapt to a wider usage, especially when this process was aided by the Proustian mental kick of people seeing it on stickers everyfuckinwhere.
+The term’s vagueness and versatility gave it a short shelf-life when used within a circumscribed network – say, of suburban teenage idiots – but it was perhaps this very connotative slipperiness that gave “slapper” the legs to adapt to a wider usage, especially when this process was aided by the Proustian mental kick of people seeing it on stickers everyfuckinwhere.

-I have no way of knowing when it was fixed, this meaning of “slapper” as a female whose behaviour has been judged morally questionable.
-Somewhere along the line, connotation became denotation, and the word was pressganged into that body of language which, while appearing to denote a certain kind of person, in fact shows the quality of mind of the person using the word rather than any supposed characteristics of the referent.
+I have no way of knowing the exact point where its meaning became fixed – referring to a female whose behaviour had been judged by her peers as morally questionable.
+Somewhere along the line, connotation became denotation, and the word was pressganged into that body of language which, while appearing to denote a certain kind of person, in fact showed the quality of mind of the person using the word rather than any supposed characteristics of the referent.

-Go to any dictionary of slang: “Slapper: derogatory term for a sexually active woman (first recorded: South London, late ‘70s/early ‘80s).”
-So, in terms of a theory that strikes me as true, I do feel in part responsible for erecting at least a small supporting pillar in the temple of misogyny.
+So, in terms of a theory that strikes me as true, I do feel in part responsible for at least a small supporting pillar in the temple of misogyny.
 A persistent little self-replicating virus, helping to contribute to a public space that would’ve been maybe a touch less crass and unreflective without it.
 Just another guy, getting in on the act, being the voice, sticking their [ahem] in.
 A meme that was really just me-me.
 Or metwo.